 When I managed to escape my crib as a toddler and crawl across two rooms to be with my mother, she promptly returned me to my crib, eventually confining me in it with a carriage strap.
 As a result, my resting mode became one of existential dread as I was separated from my lifeline, confined in an unnatural environment, alone and helpless.

 My mother’s rejection and maltreatment of me thwarted my emotional development beyond words.
 For starters, my relationship with my mother was fubar, make that FUBAR.
 Without my mother physically and emotionally bonding with me or perceiving me as a lovable, valuable, investible extension of herself, I was little more than a burden to her, especially in a patriarchal culture that reduces females to a lower tribal status straight out of the gate, so to speak.
 I touch on my mother’s lack of empathy in Pee & Circumstance.
 Without my mother’s protection I was an easy target for males desperate to prove their manliness by controlling tribal resources, females included.
 By the time I entered first grade I had been subjected to emotional, spiritual and physical abuse.
 As I grew, not only would my mother condone my abuse at the hands of damaged aggro members of our tribe, double-victimizing me for their inability to control their rage and aggression, on more than one occasion she actually aided in the abuse.
 When I was a fifteen, my mother helped lock me out of the house and then mocked me as I attempted to get back in, triggering my crib trauma by separating herself from me in my state of distress and responding callously to my appeal to her humanity.
-This type of abuse and worse would continue throughout my adolescence and beyond, until I could afford to move out in my twenties.
+This type of abuse and worse would continue throughout my adolescence and beyond, until I moved out in my twenties.